mrhashemi2000/hydra_prebiotic_sim_2.1/README.md

 Citation
 If you use HYDRA in your research, please cite it as:
-Hashemi, R. (2026).
-HYDRA: A Comprehensive Multiphysics Framework for Simulating Prebiotic Polymer Selection in Hydrothermal Environments. https://doi.org/10.5281/zenodo.18393990
+Hashemi, R. (2026).HYDRA: A Comprehensive Multiphysics Framework for Simulating Prebiotic Polymer Selection in Hydrothermal Environments. https://doi.org/10.5281/zenodo.18393990

 Author
 Seyed Mohammad Reza Hashemi(Reza Hashemi)
 Former Member of the Pasteur Institute of Iran
 Email: mrhashemi2000@gmail.com

 This project is licensed under the MIT License.